zubie7a/Distributed_Systems/README.md

 27/22=
 21-14=
 `` *(one per line)*
-And then using **MPI** for finding the result of these simple arithmetic expressions and writing them into a single file with the complete expression.
+and then using **MPI** for finding the result of these simple arithmetic expressions and writing them into a single file with the complete expression.